-The School District's response to the internal control over compliance findings identified in our audit is described in the accompanying Schedule of Findings and Questioned Costs.
+The School District's response to the internal control over the compliance finding identified in our audit is described in the accompanying Schedule of Findings and Questioned Costs.
 The School District's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.